 She later said “I had dropped out of college.
 Basically, I had gone off the rails because I was terrified of going to prison.
 I ended up taking lots of drugs.”
 While in prison Paris decided to change: “I just thought, ‘I’m this silly teenage boy in a prison cell who has made a huge mistake and I want to be this happy person’.”
 Paris moved to Brighton to study English at university, where she started to identify as female: “In the space of six weeks I went from living in Nottingham as a boy to living in Brighton as a girl”.
 She was referred to Charing Cross Gender Identity Clinic where she received hormone treatment to begin gender transition.

-She became a patient of LBPS in 2010 when first came to us for a consultation for Facial Feminisation Surgery.
-Paris had the surgery in 2012 and you can see how she looks for yourself in the video below.
+She became a patient of LTC (previously LBPS) in 2010 when she first came for a Facial Feminisation Surgery consultation.
+Paris had the surgery in 2012 and you can see how she looks for yourself in her Youtube video shown!